The grills are fired up and chickens are the topic of conversation.

 Jesus motions for us to follow, but some insist on putting toes in the water before their feet go in.

-Humming ” Amazing Grace “, sitting on a rock wall, the water is up to my knees.
+Humming ” Amazing Grace “, sitting on a rock wall, the water is already up to my knees.